jimdough/Roadmaster/blog/wp-content/plugins/responsive-video-light/readme.txt

 Use anonymous svn to get a current trunk copy, or build a patch against your current install, then email the patch to me for consideration.

 == Changelog ==

+= 1.4.0 =
+* Add loop and autoplay support for Vimeo

 = 1.3.2 =
 * Add showinfo parameter support